 The bad news, short-term capital gains receive unfair tax treatment.
 Your profits will be taxed at your ordinary income rate, which can be quite high.

 If short-term capital gains happen when you sell a position under one-year, then long-term capital gains occur when you hold a position more than one-year.
 This is one of the perks of buy and hold investing.
 If you own a position for more than one-year, you will get favorable tax treatment.
 Long-term capital gains are usually taxed at around 15% or lower.
 This can be a significant advantage and money-saver versus short-term gains.

 A wash sale is when a position is sold at a loss and then repurchased within 30-days.
 The IRS won’t let you take the loss at that time.
 The loss is deferred until you close the new position.
 This is to prevent you from taking losses in positions to lower your tax rate and then quickly buying back the same position.

 The IRS goes even further to state the new position can’t be substantially the same as the original position.
-This note can a negative effect for options traders.
+This note can have an adverse effect for options traders.

 A “substantially the same” option position is any option position on the same underlying, no matter the expiration month or strike price.

 Not only does the IRS not want you to trade options on the same underlying but if you sell a stock at a loss and then buy an option on that stock, it could count as a wash sale.

 If you incur a wash sale, it isn’t the end of the world.
 In fact, very little will happen in most cases.
 If left unchecked, you could be in for a surprise at the end of the year.
 What you thought was a losing year, could end up being a winning year, tax-wise.
 Or, what you thought was a lower tax liability could end up being a lot larger than expected.

 Deciding if you are a trader or investor may be a simple determination in your mind.
 Investors typically hold stocks for an extended period, and traders want to take advantage of the daily movements in the markets.